Commitment Quality Value

 Personal Data must be secured by appropriate technical and organisational measures against unauthorised or unlawful Processing, and against accidental loss, destruction or damage.

 All Company Personnel are responsible for protecting the Personal Data we hold.
-You must implement reasonable and appropriate security measures against unlawful or unauthorised Processing of Personal Data and against the accidental loss of, or damage to, Personal Data.
-You must exercise particular care in protecting Sensitive Personal Data from loss and unauthorised access, use or disclosure.
+You must implement reasonable and appropriate security measures against unlawful or unauthorised processing of Personal Data and against the accidental loss of, or damage to, Personal Data.
+You must exercise particular care in protecting Special Category Personal Data from loss and unauthorised access, use or disclosure.

 You must follow all procedures and technologies we put in place to maintain the security of all Personal Data from the point of collection to the point of destruction.
 You may only transfer Personal Data to third-party service providers who agree to comply with the required policies and procedures and who agree to put adequate measures in place, as requested.